 Endy Rodríguez hits his 1st major league home run to help the Pirates beat the Angels 3-0

+Endy Rodríguez appears right at home in the majors after acknowledging he was nervous playing in his first couple of big league games.

-Endy Rodríguez hit his first major league homer, five Pittsburgh pitchers combined on a five-hitter and the Pirates defeated the Los Angeles Angels 3-0 on Saturday night to snap their four-game winning streak.
+The 23-year-old rookie catcher hit his first career homer and was behind the plate as five Pittsburgh Pirates pitchers combined on a five-hitter in a 3-0 victory over the Los Angeles Angels on Saturday night.

+"It feels great to catch my first shutout and hit my first home run," said Rodríguez, the third-ranked prospect in Pittsburgh's farm system when he was called up Monday.

 Rodríguez sent a full-count slider from Gerardo Reyes into the elevated stands in right-center leading off the sixth inning.
 At 23 years and 57 days old, he became the youngest Pirates catcher to homer since Jason Kendall (23 years, 42 days) on Aug.
 7, 1997, against the Marlins.

+"Anytime you check a box off I think it's really important," Pirates manager Derek Shelton said.
+"He got the first hit the other night as a pinch-hitter and then the double last night.
+But to check that box off I think is a little bit of a sigh of relief."

-Rodríguez, the third-ranked prospect in the Pirates' farm system, was called up last Monday.
-He was hitless in his first seven at-bats but has gone 3 for 9 in his last three games.
+Rodríguez was hitless in his first seven at-bats but has gone 3 for 9 in his last three games.
+He also got a valuable learning experience calling the Pirates' seventh shutout of the season despite it being a bullpen game.

+"It is more fun," Rodríguez said.
+"They feel like I got it."

-Bryan Reynolds and Carlos Santana had RBI hits as Pittsburgh won for only the fourth time in 17 games this month.
+Bryan Reynolds and Carlos Santana had RBI hits in the fifth as Pittsburgh won for only the fourth time in 17 games this month.

+Luis Rengifo had two hits for the Angels, who were blanked for the fourth time and had their four-game winning streak snapped.

 Osvaldo Bido (2-1), originally scheduled to start, came in and went three innings, giving up four hits and a walk with three strikeouts.